 - Washing: Rinse gently under cold water to remove any dirt or insects.

-- Using: Rose petals can be used in syrups, jams, or as a garnish.
-They can also be used to make rose water.
+- Using: Use Rose petals in syrups, jams, or as a garnish.
+You can also use them to make rose water.

 - Preserving: Petals can be dried for tea or infused in syrups.